josephcrowell/wn-passage-plugin/README.md

 - hasGroup($group_code) - (alias of inGroup())
 - inGroups(array $check_group_codes) - Check an array of passage group ids
 - inGroupNames(array $check_groups) - Check an array of passage group names

-## Like this plugin?
-If you like this plugin or if you use some of my plugins, you can help me by submiting a review in the market.
-Small donations also help keep me motivated.

-Please do not hesitate to find me in the IRC channel or contact me for assistance.
-Sincerely
-Kurt Jensen